liuyuisanai/Quality-Aware-Network/README.md

 **QAN** is used to handle set-to-set recognition problem.
 It can automatically learn the quality score for each sample in a set, and use the score to be the weight for synthesizing feature.

-**P-QAN** is used to handle set-to-set recognition problem with awareness of partial quality.
+**P-QAN** is our subsequent work after QAN.
+It is used to handle video based person re-identification problem with awareness of partial quality.
 It can learn not only the quality of each frame but also the occlusion/blur/noise/etc. level in each part of a frame.

 We use the [PRID 2011](https://lrs.icg.tugraz.at/datasets/prid/), [iLIDS-VID](www.eecs.qmul.ac.uk/.../downloads_qmul_iLIDS-VID_ReID_dataset.html) and [LPW] datasets for evaluation.
 It is a video-based task for person re-identification.